openedx/pytest-repo-health/README.rst

     :alt: See Build Status on AppVeyor
 ----

-pytest-repo-health inspects a code repository and warns the user if the repository deviates from standards on how it should be organized.
+pytest-repo-health inspects a code repository and outputs a report with info on whether the repository follows standards as defined by checks.
 It's a good complement for a `cookiecutter`_; the cookiecutter provides a good template for starting a repository with current best practices, and pytest-repo-health helps it keep up with those practices as they evolve over time.